stared/livelossplot/README.md

 Text logs are easy, but it's easy to miss the most crucial information: is it learning, doing nothing or overfitting?

 Visual feedback allows us to keep track of the training proces.
+Now there is one for Jupyter.

-If you want to get serious - use [Neptune - Machine Learning Lab](https://neptune.ml/) or at least [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard).
+If you want to get serious - use [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard) or even better - [Neptune - Machine Learning Lab](https://neptune.ml/) (as it allows to compare between models, in a Kaggle leaderboard style).

 But what if you just want to train a small model in Jupyter Notebook?
 Here is a way to do so, using `livelossplot` as a plug&play component.